tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

       ``OPTION idf=plain`` is equivalent to a complete ``OPTION idf=&#039;plain,tfidf_normalized&#039;`` specification.

-   -  local\_df (added in 2.2.1-beta): 0 or 1,automatically sum DFs over
+   -  ‘local\_df’ - 0 or 1,automatically sum DFs over all the local
-      all the local parts of a distributed index, so that the IDF is consistent (and precise) over a locally sharded index.
+      parts of a distributed index, so that the IDF is consistent (and precise) over a locally sharded index.

    -  ‘index\_weights’ - a named integer list (per-index user weights for ranking)